 A while back I decided to step up my YouTube game, and I chose the Osmo Action camera because it had great video quality, excellent stabilization — and like all action cameras — it’s rugged.
 I haven’t regretted the decision, although my next camera will probably be the DJI Pocket 2.

-Audio for the Osmo Action Cam: Røde Video Micro
+Microphones for Osmo and Lumix Cameras: Røde Video Micro

 Microphone Jack Adapter for Osmo Action Camera: CYNOVA Osmo Action Dual 3.5mm Mic Adapter – Made for Osmo Action with Authorization — This adapter connects the microphone jack to the USB-C audio port of the Osmo Action camera.